 - creative research and research in the arts that explore trust, doubt, and related virtues.

-Renowned fiction writer Susan Choi, winner of the 2019 National Book Award for Fiction for her book Trust Exercise, will visit the Notre Dame Institute for Advanced Study and discuss her ongoing work with NDIAS Fellows and invited guests.
+Renowned fiction writer Susan Choi, winner of the 2019 National Book Award for Fiction for her book Trust Exercise, will visit the Notre Dame Institute for Advanced Study and deliver a distinguished lecture on her ongoing work with NDIAS Fellows and invited guests.

 Susan Choi’s first novel, The Foreign Student, won the Asian-American Literary Award for fiction.
 Her second novel, American Woman, was a finalist for the 2004 Pulitzer Prize.
 Her third novel, A Person of Interest, was a finalist for the 2009 PEN/Faulkner Award.
 In 2010 she was named the inaugural recipient of the PEN/W.G.
 Sebald Award.
 Her fourth novel, My Education, received a 2014 Lammy Award.
 Her fifth novel, Trust Exercise, won the 2019 National Book Award for Fiction.
 Her first book for children, Camp Tiger, was also published in 2019.
 A recipient of fellowships from the National Endowment for the Arts and the Guggenheim Foundation, she teaches fiction writing at Yale and lives in Brooklyn.